felipefernandezayala/capstoneProject/README.md

 [cc-by-sa-shield]: https://img.shields.io/badge/License-CC%20BY--SA%204.0-lightgrey.svg

 ## Rubric points addressed on the project
+* ReadMe
+  *Readme with instructions is included above
+  *This project is based on the Snake game example and is added several features.
+  *Classes given: Game, Renderer, Controller, Snake.
+Class added: FieldObject.
+  *Rubric points is added here
 * Concurrency
   * Multithreading - Many functions in the code are run in parallel.
 For Example, all field objects (Chickens) are independent and run in parallel, cf. FieldObject::simulate().
 In subroutine Game::Update, two subroutines run in parallel as well, i.e., Game::updateSnake and Game::updateFieldObjects.
   * Promise and future is used in Snake::SnakeCell function where a thread search in the last half of the snake body while the main thread searches in the first half and get the future with the boolean information.
+  * mutex are used in FieldObject::doThings() and FieldObject::~FieldObject() to notify the creation and destruction of our Chickens or Roosters.
   * A condition variable is used to communicate between two threads specifically that run Game::updateSnake and Game::updateFieldObjects in Game::Update to signal that all field Objects are updated before we update our Snake.